CARS

 How It Works

-CARS coordinates litigation and lobbying on behalf of its members.
-Each member keeps its individual claims, and no settlement binds a member without written consent.
+CARS coordinates litigation and lobbying on behalf of its participants.
+Each participant keeps its individual claims, and no settlement binds a participant without written consent.

 Step 01